Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 Firefox: As one of the most used browsers, i checked in this browser how the site behaved.
 Everything seems to work as intended.

-Safari: To not let apple users behind i tested the site there as well.
+Safari: To not let apple users behind i tested the site on safari as well.
 Some features seem to break here.
 Possibly because it doesn't work well with materialize.

 [Lighthouse Performance](readmecontent/images/lighthouse.PNG)